Share

 Bush-hammering: an ancient art that endures.

-Bushhammering is an ancient technique still in use today.
-The bushhammered finish of marble and granite gives the material a rustic appearance, a uniform color and hides imperfections.
+Bush-hammering is an ancient technique still in use today.
+The bush-hammered finish on marble and granite gives the material a:

 Bush-hammering a marble and granite surface guarantees high standards of safety and roughness.
-Today, in fact, it is used, in most cases, on external surfaces such as squares and pavements.
-It is precisely the roughness of the material with this finish that avoids unpleasant sudden slips.
+Today, in fact, it is most commonly used on outdoor surfaces such as squares and paving.
+It is precisely the roughness of the material with this finish that prevents unpleasant slips.

-The material with a bushhammered finish is obtained with the use of a specific tool called a Bushhammer.
-Its pyramidal tips in hard metal repeatedly hit the material giving it a homogeneous roughness.
-Thanks to the size of the Bushhammer tips, coarse-grained or fine-grained finishes are obtained.
+First, a bush-hammered finish is achieved using a specific tool called a bush hammer.
+Its pyramidal carbide tips repeatedly strike the material, creating a uniform roughness.
+The size of the tips allows for coarse-grained or fine-grained finishes.

 Bush-hammering traditionally

-Since the Middle Ages, bushhammering was done using a hammer with pyramidal tips of tempered steel.
-The stonemason repeatedly hit the Bushhammer on the surface obtaining a rustic finish.
-In this way the treated material lasted over time avoiding unpleasant flaking.
+Since the Middle Ages, bushhammering has been done using a hammer with pyramidal tips of tempered steel.
+The stonemason would repeatedly strike the bushhammer against the surface, achieving a rustic finish.
+This way, the treated material would last over time, preventing unsightly flaking.

-The enormous amount of work and time required by traditional bush-hammering has led to constant evolution.
-Today, the marble worker uses interchangeable pneumatic bush-hammerers with hard metal tips.
-In 1989, the first roller bush-hammer called “roto-bush-hammerer” was invented.
-This system has allowed for speeding up the times and processing even on thin slabs.
-Bush-hammering rollers are also available in the form of accounting plates on flexible and angle grinders.
+The enormous amount of work and time required for traditional bush-hammering has led to constant evolution.
+Today, stonemasons use interchangeable pneumatic bush-hammers with carbide tips.
+In 1989, the first roller-type hammer, known as a "roto-bush-hammer," was invented.
+This system allowed for faster processing times and the ability to work even on thin slabs.
+Bush-hammering rollers are also available as adjustable plates on angle grinders and angle grinders.

 One-piece bush hammer for pneumatic hammer.

-Integral tool with widia tips for bush-hammered finishing on marble or granite.
-These bush-hammerers usually have a 7.5 mm cylindrical shank.
+Solid tool with widia tips for bush-hammering finishes on marble or granite.
+These tools typically have a 7.5 mm cylindrical shank.

-They are available in two sizes: round and rectangular with various numbers of tips (from 5 to 64 teeth).
-The number of teeth is what differentiates the finishing grain you want to obtain.
-You will obtain a coarse finish with bush hammers with few tips, a fine finish with bush hammers with few tips.
+They are available in two sizes: round and rectangular, with various numbers of tips (from 5 to 64 teeth).
+The number of teeth determines the desired finishing grain.
+A coarse finish will be achieved with bush hammers with few tips, and a fine finish with bush hammers with few tips.

 In this case the difference of this tool is the retaining ring positioned on the steel stem.

-Flexible and versatile tool, the bush hammer plate is available in two sizes: 100 / 150 mm.
+A flexible and versatile tool, the plate is available in two sizes: 100/150 mm.
 The number of tips varies from 10 to 20.
-The convenience of this plate is the speed of replacement of worn parts.
+The convenience of this plate is the quick replacement of worn parts.
 The rollers themselves can be replaced by removing two screws on the support shaft.
-Also in this case, the difference in tips gives a coarse or fine finish to the treated surface.
+Again, the different tips give a coarse or fine finish to the treated surface.

-For further information or for custom tools do not hesitate to contact us at the email address: sales@lanordsrl.it
+For further information or custom tools, please contact us at sales@lanordsrl.it.